-Russian plane fighting wildfires crashes in Turkey, killing all 8 crew members on board
+Russian plane fighting wildfires crashes in Turkey, killing all 8 crew members on board | CNN

 Turkey is one of many countries around the Mediterranean Sea that has battled devastating wildfires as the region experiences a relentless heat wave.
 At least eight people have been killed in the fires in Turkey, while more than 30 have died in floods in the northern provinces near the Black Sea in recent days.

-Scientists say the climate crisis is make heat waves, fires and flooding more regular and intense.
+Scientists say the climate crisis is making heat waves, fires and flooding more regular and intense.